 What Is Attachment Style?
 Understanding The Four Different Types Of Attachment

-For example, your attachment style can influence the way you relate to other people, specifically in the context of intimate relationships.
-It can be heavily influenced by self-worth and interpersonal trust, and may be directly related to how well you bonded with others during childhood.
+For example, your attachment style can influence the way you relate to other people, specifically in the context of romantic relationships.
+Adult attachment styles can be heavily influenced by self-worth and interpersonal trust, and may be directly related to how well you bonded with others during childhood.

-In this comprehensive guide to attachment, we’ll explore the four attachment styles and their range of possible implications.
-With this foundational information, we can then consider how one can use attachment theory to improve relationships, one’s perception of self-worth and one’s overall mental health.
+In this comprehensive guide to attachment, we’ll explore the four main attachment styles and their range of possible implications.
+With this foundational information, we can then consider how one can use attachment theory to promote stable relationships, one’s perception of self-worth, and one’s overall mental health.

 Getty